a2stuff/a2d/res/notes/testplan.md

 ## Key Caps

 * Launch DeskTop.
 Run Apple Menu > Key Caps desk accessory.
 Turn Caps Lock off.
 Hold Apple (either one) and press the Q key.
 Verify the desk accessory exits.
+* Repeat on an Apple IIe, Apple IIc, and Laser 128:
+  * Launch DeskTop.
+Apple Menu > Key Caps.
+Verify that the "original" layout is shown, with the backslash above the Return key.
+* Repeat on an Apple IIc+ and Apple IIgs:
+  * Launch DeskTop.
+Apple Menu > Key Caps.
+Verify that the "extended" layout is shown, with the backslash to the right of the spacebar.

 ## Screen Savers